elm-community/elm-check/README.md

     tuple (float, float)
 ```

-Note that we're using the `tuple` investigator because the functions we pass must take exactly one argument.
+Note that we're using the `tuple` producer because the functions we pass must take exactly one argument.
 If you put
 this into the program above, you'd get:

 > Multiplication and division are inverse operations: FAILED.
 > On check 1, found counterexample: (0,0)
 > Expected:  0
-> Actual: NaN
+> But It Was: NaN

 This result shows that `elm-check` has found a counter example, namely `(0,0)` which falsifies the claim.
 This is
 obviously true because division by 0 is undefined, hence the `NaN` value.